foxcodenine/small-projects/009_myAdmin/notes.md

 To recursively give directories read&execute privileges:

     $ find /path/to/base/dir -type d -print0 | xargs -0 chmod 755
     $ find /path/to/base/dir -type f -print0 | xargs -0 chmod 644

 ## ------ Apache -------------------------------------------------------

 ### Enable htaccess in Apache

 First enable rewrite using this command:

     $ sudo a2enmod rewrite

+Enable the vhost

+    $ sudo a2ensite YOUR_VHOST.com.conf

 Restart apache2:

     $ sudo service apache2 restart

 Then go into the sites-available folder:

     /etc/apache2/sites-available

-And add the following to your virtual host (default vh: 000-default.conf)
+And add the following to your virtual host (default vh: 000-default.conf or in your vh)

         <Directory />
             AllowOverride none